qq1113009723/listmail-doc/docs/docs/content/en/concepts.md

 ## Template

 A template is a re-usable HTML design that can be used across campaigns and when sending arbitrary transactional messages.
-Most commonly, templates have standard header and footer areas with logos and branding elements, where campaign content is inserted in the middle. listmail supports [Go template](https://gowebexamples.com/templates/) expressions that lets you create powerful, dynamic HTML templates.
+Most commonly, templates have standard header and footer areas with logos and branding elements, where campaign content is inserted in the middle. stmails supports [Go template](https://gowebexamples.com/templates/) expressions that lets you create powerful, dynamic HTML templates.
 [Learn more](templating.md).

 ## Messenger

-listmail supports multiple custom messaging backends in additional to the default SMTP e-mail backend, enabling not just e-mail campaigns, but arbitrary message campaigns such as SMS, FCM notifications etc. A *Messenger* is a web service that accepts a campaign message pushed to it as a JSON request, which the service can in turn broadcast as SMS, FCM etc. [Learn more](messengers.md).
+stmails supports multiple custom messaging backends in additional to the default SMTP e-mail backend, enabling not just e-mail campaigns, but arbitrary message campaigns such as SMS, FCM notifications etc. A *Messenger* is a web service that accepts a campaign message pushed to it as a JSON request, which the service can in turn broadcast as SMS, FCM etc. [Learn more](messengers.md).

 ## Tracking pixel